Karnak

 Actions on specific tags

-• name: description of the action applied
+name Description of the action applied

-• action: Remove (X) / Keep (K)
+action Remove (X) or Keep (K)

-• tags: list of tags the action should be applied to
+tags List of tags the action should be applied to

-• condition: optional, defines a condition to evaluate if this profile element should be applied to this DICOM instance
+condition Defines a condition to evaluate if this profile element should be applied to this DICOM instance

-• excludedTags: list of tags that will be ignored by this action
+excludedTags List of tags that will be ignored by this action

-In this example, all the tags starting with 0028 will be removed excepted (0028,1199) which will be kept.
+In this example, all tags starting with 0028 will be removed except (0028,1199) which will be kept.

 - name: "Remove tags"